 But how to (re)capture phalaropes?
 Ingrid compiled the video below, which Janne proudly presented at school!

 Normally, the Red-necked Phalaropes in Gelmetje start egg laying between 10-15 June, with some nest appearing a little later.
 This year, it took a long time before we found the first nest: an incomplete clutch on 21 June.
 Many pairs were still hanging around in pairs, apparently still in the process of finding a suitable nest location or still laying eggs.
-This give us the opportunity to capture several pairs, thus with females that yet have to start laying.
+This gave us the opportunity to capture several pairs, thus with females that yet have to start laying.
 These females were all surprisingly heavy: mostly between 40 and 45g.
-Until now, we only recorded such weights at the end of their stay, around 10 July.
+Until now, we only recorded such weights at the end of their stay, around 10 July, when they are fattening for migration.

 We have managed to recapture two phalaropes with geolocators: both females!
 Surprisingly, one of these carried a logger that Tim and I gave her back in 2014.
 Amazing!
 The battery was empty, so we will have to return the logger to the manufacturer to get the data.
 Can’t wait to see her tracks!
 I am all the more curious as we have only a small number of tracks of females.
 Because phalaropes have reversed sex roles (except laying eggs, females do not contribute to incubation or chick care), females leave earlier than males, but also arrive earlier.
 With the growing number of tracks of females, we can investigate how females accomplish this early arrival (we already discussed this briefly in our JAB paper).
 Do they winter closer by?
 Do they migrate faster, or do they depart from the winter sites earlier than males?